Boolean dimension and tree-width: Introduction

 The contribution of our paper is the following result.

 \begin{theorem} Posets with cover graphs of bounded tree-width have bounded boolean dimension. \end{theorem}

-The usual dimension is known to be at most $3$ for posets with cover graphs being forests (Trotter, Moore~\cite{TM77}) and at most $1276$ for posets with cover graphs of tree-width $2$ (Joret et al.\ \cite{JMTWW}).
+The usual dimension is known to be at most $3$ for posets with cover graphs being forests (Trotter, Moore~\cite{TM77}) and at most $12$ for posets with cover graphs of tree-width $2$ (Seweryn~\cite{Sew}).
 As mentioned before, Kelly's examples have tree-width $3$ and arbitrarily large dimension.
-This certifies that boolean realizers are capable to represent natural classes of posets that are out of reach in the default setting.
+This certifies that boolean realizers are able to represent natural classes of posets that are out of reach in the default setting.

-It is tempting to speculate, if a similar result to Theorem~\ref{thm:main} holds for broader classes of sparse posets.
-Besides planar posets, it might be true even for posets whose cover graphs exclude a fixed graph as a (topological) minor, or even whose cover graphs belong to a fixed class with bounded expansion.
-This line resembles the series of papers where poset dimension is bounded in terms of poset height for posets with cover graphs that are planar~\cite{ST14}, or have bounded tree-width~\cite{JMMTWW}, or exclude a fixed graph as a minor~\cite{Walczak17}, or belong to a fixed class with bounded expansion~\cite{JMW16}.
+It is tempting to ask whether a result similar to Theorem~\ref{thm:main} holds for broader classes of sparse posets.
+Besides planar posets, it might be true even for posets whose cover graphs exclude a fixed graph as a minor.
+However, we note that excluding a fixed graph as a topological minor is insufficient.
+Indeed, there are posets whose cover graphs have maximum degree at most $3$ and that have unbounded boolean dimension.
+For completeness we include such an example in Section \ref{sec:topminor}.

+In 2016, Ueckerdt~\cite{Uec16} proposed yet another variant of poset's dimension, the \emph{local dimension}.
+Interestingly, local dimension of posets with bounded path-width is bounded, while it becomes unbounded for posets of tree-width $3$ (Barrera-Cruz et al.~\cite{BPSTT}).
+It is also known that planar posets have unbounded local dimension (Bosek, Grytczuk and Trotter~\cite{BGT}).

 This paper is organized as follows.
-In Section~\ref{sec:preliminaries} we proceed with the necessary definitions, in particular we introduce branching programs which we will use to build our formulas in the boolean realizers.
+In Section~\ref{sec:preliminaries}, we proceed with the necessary definitions.
+In particular, we introduce branching programs which we will use to build our formulas in the boolean realizers.
 We present two simple but important subroutines that we use later on extensively.
-In Section~\ref{sec:families} we set up the proof of Theorem~\ref{thm:main} and build some auxiliary structures and colorings based on the poset given on the input and on the tree-decomposition of its cover graph.
-In Section~\ref{sec:main-program}, we prove Theorem~\ref{thm:main}, while in the last section we present a connection of boolean dimension to labeling schemes for reachability queries.
-In particular, we discuss how a positive resolution of Problem~\ref{problem:planar} would imply the existence of a labeling schemes of size $O(\log n)$ for reachability queries for planar digraphs.
+In Section~\ref{sec:families}, we set up the proof of Theorem~\ref{thm:main} and build some auxiliary structures and colorings based on the poset given on the input and on the tree-decomposition of its cover graph.
+In Section~\ref{sec:main-program}, we prove Theorem~\ref{thm:main}, while in Section~\ref{sec:reachability}, we present a connection of boolean dimension to labeling schemes for reachability queries.
+In particular, we discuss how a positive resolution of Problem~\ref{problem:planar} would imply the existence of a labeling scheme of size $O(\log n)$ for reachability queries for planar digraphs.
+Finally, in Section~\ref{sec:topminor}, we discuss an example of posets whose cover graphs have maximum degree at most $3$ and that have unbounded boolean dimension